 What is the Most Important Thing that you want to communicate through your story?
 Imagine there's only one thing that people remember about what you said.
 What do you want it to be?

 Here are a few examples:

 - 1. Understanding the challenges that may be faced by specific communities (or people like you). - 2.
-Recognizing the power we each have to be a game-changer for someone at work. - 3.
-Educating someone about a specific issue.
+Recognizing the power we each have to be a game-changer for someone.